richardschoen/howtostuff/acsautomation/readme.md

 Install the ```acsbundle.jar``` file into IFS directory ```/acsautomation```.

 ### File download request profile - .dtfx
 If you want to set up an automated download, you need to use the ```Data Transfer``` option in IBM i Access Client Solutions and save your download definition to a ```.dtfx``` file.
 You should also save the field definitions to a ```.fdfx``` file if you plan to upload data from an Excel or CSV file in the IFS.
+Copy your request definition file (.dtfx) and field definition file (.fdfx) to an IFS folder where you would like to run the profile from.

 ### File upload request profile - .dttx
 If you want to set up an automated upload, you need to use the ```Data Transfer``` option in IBM i Access Client Solutions to do an upload and then save your download definition to a ```.dttx``` file.
 You should also specify a previously saved field definition ```.fdfx``` file since it's required with Excel uploads and possibly CSV uploads as well.
+Copy your request definition file (.dttx) and field definition file (.fdfx) to an IFS folder where you would like to run the profile from.

 ## Links
 IBM documentation on using ACS upload and download